hyperledger-archives/iroha-docker/README.md

 ## 3. iroha-rel

-This container based on Ubuntu 16.04 and include IROHA binaries, libraries and configuration files from `iroha.tar` file which made by iroha container.
+This container is based on Ubuntu 16.04 and includes IROHA binaries, libraries and configuration files from `iroha.tar` file which is made by the iroha container.

 ``` bash
 docker build -t hyperledger/iroha-rel .
 ```

-You can run this container as below.
+You can run this container as below:

 ``` bash
 docker run -d --name iroha-rel hyperledger/iroha-rel